r-lib/gargle/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## Revdeps
+## revdepcheck results

-The single reverse dependency, bigrquery, passes R CMD check cleanly.
+We checked 5 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages